 A properly running diesel engine should not produce any visible smoke out the tailpipe.
 If smoke is coming from the exhaust for a prolonged period, it could indicate a more serious problem with your engine.
 This guide will help diagnose the underlying causes and help you understand what each of these exhaust colors could mean.

 Diesel engine smoke typically comes in three basic colors: black, white, and blue.
-Of course, a small amount of smoke during acceleration can be perfectly acceptable on an older diesel engine, so it is also important not to overreact if you see a quick burst of black smoke.
+Of course, a small amount during acceleration can be perfectly acceptable on an older diesel engine, so it is also important not to overreact if you see a quick burst of black smoke.

 Common Causes of Black Smoke: